vimona3ds/diverge-3/docs/features/visual_system.md

 - Parameter names in node definitions must precisely match the expected names in technique parameters
 - Adding missing parameters requires understanding both the parameter's purpose and appropriate default values
 - Type checking helps reveal inconsistencies between node definitions and technique implementations
+- Properties like 'required' that don't exist in IInputPort interface can cause linter errors
+- FeedbackLoop needs special handling to track input connection state and reset when reconnected

 ## Next Steps:
-1. Fix the type error in LeniaNode for the initialPattern parameter
-2. Create the remaining three visual node definitions:
+1. Create the remaining visual node definition:
-   - FluidSimulationNode for fluid dynamics simulation
-   - FeedbackLoopNode for visual feedback effects
    - FractalNoiseNode for procedural noise generation
-3. Create an index.ts file that exports all visual nodes
-4. Register all visual nodes with the NodeRegistry
+2. Register all visual nodes with the NodeRegistry
-5. Integrate with the node system for visual composition
+3. Integrate with the node system for visual composition
-6. Test all nodes in the actual node editor
+4. Test all nodes in the actual node editor
-7. Document the node parameters and usage
+5. Document the node parameters and usage
-8. Optimize WebGL resource usage and rendering performance
+6. Optimize WebGL resource usage and rendering performance

 ## Development Insights:
 - Using type assertion with `(this as any)` is an effective way to test private properties